 Theatre and Dance Scholarship

-Any first-year student is encouraged to apply for a theatre and dance scholarship- transfer students are not eligible to compete.
+Any First-Year student is encouraged to apply for a theatre and dance scholarship (transfer students are not eligible to compete).
 Scholarships are awarded on the basis of acting, directing, playwriting, design and technology, or dance.
 Applicants need not be prospective Theatre and Dance majors.
-Applicants must complete the Theatre and Dance Scholarship Application Form (available in the fall) and an application for admission to The College of Wooster by January 15.
+Applicants must complete the Theatre and Dance Scholarship Application Form (which will become available in early October) and a completed application for admission to the College by January 15.

 Additionally, applicants should include a theater and/or dance resume and two letters of recommendation from their teachers or other professionals who know their abilities.
 These recommendations should be sent along with the audition application to the administrative coordinator of the Department of Theater and Dance, Patrice Smith.